Waller County is named for Edwin Waller, who was the first mayor of Austin and a signer of the Texas Declaration of Independence.

 Contractor: Baxter Construction Company, Inc.

-Description: The building faces south and is a three story red-orange colored brick, concrete, limestone and glass structure.
-The building is located on landscaped grounds in the center of Hempstead.
-The rectangular shaped building is located on landscaped grounds and has a large limestone faced center section framing the entrance.
-Vertical concrete dividers separate the windows.
-The roof line is flat.
+Description: The building faces south and is a four story red-orange and buff colored brick, concrete, limestone and glass structure.
+The building is located on spacious landscaped grounds in the center of Hempstead.
+The building will resemble the 1894 courthouse.

 County Courthouse – Hempstead

-Old Courthouse Clock – Hempstead
+Old Courthouse Clock and Bell (1894) – Hempstead

 Courthouse 2006 – Hempstead